-An examination of the cultural, theological and philosophical history of the Church from apostolic times up to the Protestant Reformation.
-Attention will be given to major figures, movements and schools of thought.
+This course provides an examination of the cultural, theological and philosophical history of the Church from apostolic times up to the Protestant Reformation.
+Attention is given to major figures, movements and schools of thought.
 Prerequisite: THEO-1100.
 (F, HI, WP)